-When you arrive on campus, graduands should go to the Austin Pearce Building where you can collect your gown, and tickets if you have provided an overseas or campus address.
+When you arrive on campus please go to the marquee outside the Austin Pearce building to collect your wristbands.
+When you have done this, graduands should go to the Austin Pearce Building where you can collect your gown, and have official photographs taken.

-An information point, situated in the Austin Pearce building, will be available throughout the graduation days from 8am to 3:30pm.
 If you have any questions or queries, please speak to a member of staff who will be happy to help you.
-You should also collect your tickets from here if you have been unable to provide a UK postal address.

 You will need to bring an email confirmation of your booking and some photo ID, such as your student card.
-No one can enter the Graduation ceremony without a ticket.
+No one can enter the Graduation ceremony without a ticket / wristband.

-A limited number of tickets may be available for purchase on the day of your ceremony, however this is not guaranteed.
-If tickets are available they can be purchased when you arrive from the Information Point in the Austin Pearce building.
+A limited number of wristbands may be available for purchase on the day of your ceremony, however this is not guaranteed.
+If wristbands are available they can be purchased when you arrive from the marquee outside the Austin Pearce building.
 Payment will be cash only.

 Collecting your gown